 Garlic has sulfur-containing compounds, allicin and sulfides that help fight infection.

 These compounds release when garlic is crushed and cooked.

-Allicin produce and increase antibodies in your bloodstream which fights off viruses.
+Allicin produces and increases antibodies in your bloodstream which fights off viruses.

 3. Sulfur-containing vegetables